grapestone5321/Kaggle-Courses-Python/README.md

 In this tutorial, you will learn about ***imports*** in Python, get some tips for working with unfamiliar libraries (and the objects they return), and dig into ***operator overloading***.

-### Bonus Lessons
-Apply what you've learned

-These lessons aren’t required for your certificate, but bridge the gap between courses and applying your new skills!

 - Imports

 - Other import syntax